ContinuumIO/ciocheck/README.md

 # Why ciocheck?
-There are many post commit tools out there for testing code quality, but the idea of ciocheck is to perform checks and autoformating before a commit-push.
+There are many post commit tools out there for testing code quality, but the idea of ciocheck is to perform checks and autoformating before a commit-push, and to use it as part of the CI system, so that if any of the enforced checks does not comply, CI will fail.

 # Example config file
 Configuration is saved in a single file named `.ciocheck`